peter1357908/Resistance-Online-Server-/src/protocol.md

     currentLeaderID: String, // PlayerID
     currentMission: Integer, // expecting an integer between 1 and 5, inclusive
     currentRound: Integer, // what round we are on now (1-5).
 If the vote passed, we're on round 1.
 If the vote failed, round is prev_round + 1
-}
+    missionSize: Integer, // how many players are needed on the current mission }
 ```